 So, what is Graze?
-Graze is a weekly farm-to-fridge online delivery service which brings fresh and sustainably produced foods directly from Vermont family farms to your front door.
-You can get grass fed meat, cheese, eggs, milk, bread, pantry staples and chef prepared “ready to heat or cook” meals.
-They source from small family farms and everything is traceable back to it’s source.
+Graze is a weekly farm-to-fridge online delivery service that brings fresh and sustainably produced foods directly from Vermont family farms to your front door.
+You can get grass-fed meat, cheese, eggs, milk, bread, pantry staples, and chef-prepared “ready-to-heat or cook” meals.
+They source from small family farms and everything is traceable back to its source.

 Check out the quick video interview I did with Will when he dropped off my goodies.

 Onto my bin of goodies.
 Will put together an order for me so I could review a variety of items.
 There was: a quart of Monument Farms whole milk, a dozen Maple Meadow Farms eggs, cinnamon raisin bread by Klinger’s Bread Company, cherry yogurt from Green Mountain Creamery, one of Graze’s ready-made Weekly Quinoa Salads with a vinaigrette dressing, a ready-to-cook “One Skillet Meal” with Stonewood Farm sweet Italian turkey sausage, farfalle, veggies, and Parmesan cheese, and last but not least, a ready-to-heat “Dinner For The Kids” of chicken teriyaki and veggies.

 As you’d expect the milk and eggs were great.
 When it comes from small farms you just can’t go wrong.